 Defence governance pertains to much more than the state of the armed forces.
 It is about how authority is exercised in the management of defence institutions and policies.
 Even though defence and security issues are often held up as exceptional and outside the remit of standard governance reform, the principles of good governance still apply.
-Citizens should expect capable, efficient, open, inclusive, and accountable institutions that manage defence policies and practice.16 It is no surprise then that governance failures within the defence sector often reflect larger, systemic issues with democratic institutions of accountability, as well as transparency mechanisms throughout government.
+Citizens should expect capable, efficient, open, inclusive, and accountable institutions that manage defence policies and practice.
+It is no surprise then that governance failures within the defence sector often reflect larger, systemic issues with democratic institutions of accountability, as well as transparency mechanisms throughout government.
 This translates into vulnerabilities within core defence functions that increase corruption risk.

 By improving the governance of these functions, governments can expect more effective policy implementation, better management of resources, strengthened operations, openness and transparency, and more impactful democratic oversight of defence institutions, including the armed forces.
 Improved defence governance is also correlated with strong rights and access for women and other marginalised groups.
-GDI analysis indicates that a 0.1 unit increase in a country's women's political empowerment index is associated with a 10-point increase in its overall GDI score, keeping all other scores constant (See Figure 1).17
+GDI analysis indicates that a 0.1 unit increase in a country's women's political empowerment index is associated with a 10-point increase in its overall GDI score, keeping all other scores constant (See Figure 1).

-Robust institutional resilience to corruption is correlated with the stability of economic institutions and liberal democracy, which includes free and fair elections, strong political and civil rights of association, assembly, expression, and information, and independent, unbiased institutions.18
+Robust institutional resilience to corruption is correlated with the stability of economic institutions and liberal democracy, which includes free and fair elections, strong political and civil rights of association, assembly, expression, and information, and independent, unbiased institutions. in arms control, procurement of weapons and associated services.
+Arms deals involve vast amounts of state budget, sometimes disbursed over long periods of time, with very limited oversight and secretive decision-making processes.
+These deals can shape foreign policy decisions, much of which is behind a veil of national security-imposed secrecy, in an environment of minimal accountability.